chaidenfoanto/chaidenfoanto/README.md

 ## Experience 🔬
-- **UC-Hub (Semester 1 Project)**: Developed a backend application for UC-Hub, a terminal-based project.
+- **UC-Hub (Semester 1 Project)**: Developed a backend application named UC-Hub during my first semester.
+Although it was a terminal-based project, it laid a solid foundation for my understanding of backend development.
-- **NPLC Website (Semester 2 Project)**: Created and hosted a website for NPLC.
+- **NPLC Website (Semester 2 Project)**: In my second semester, I worked on a website project for NPLC, which was successfully hosted and deployed.
+This project honed my skills in web development and gave me practical experience in deploying live websites.

 ## Education 📚
-- **Coding Bee Academy**: Completed a Python course and received a certification.
+- **Coding Bee Academy**: I completed a comprehensive course in Python at Coding Bee Academy and earned a certification that recognizes my proficiency in Python programming.
-- **Ciputra University Makassar**: Pursuing a degree in Informatics with a specialization in Artificial Intelligence.
+- **Ciputra University Makassar**: Currently, I am pursuing a degree in Informatics with a specialization in Artificial Intelligence.
+This educational path is providing me with the theoretical knowledge and practical skills needed to excel in the tech industry.

 ## Contact 🙋🏻‍♂️
 - **Email**: [chaiden.foanto@gmail.com](mailto:chaiden.foanto@gmail.com)